Supreme Court Clears Way for 2nd Federal Execution This Week

 The Supreme Court early Thursday cleared the way for a second federal execution in as many days.

-The vote to allow the execution of Wesley Ira Purkey to go forward was 5-4, with the court's four liberal members dissenting.
+The vote to allow the execution to go forward was 5-4, with the court's four liberal members dissenting.

 Justice Sonia Sotomayor wrote that “proceeding with Purkey’s execution now, despite the grave questions and factual findings regarding his mental competency, casts a shroud of constitutional doubt over the most irrevocable of injuries.”
 She was joined by fellow liberal justices Ruth Bader Ginsburg, Stephen Breyer and Elena Kagan.